Newborn clothes: sizes

-Lots of newborns find the dressing and undressing experience upsetting.
-The quicker and calmer you are, the less stress for both you and your baby!
+Many newborns are upset by being dressed and undressed.
+The quicker and calmer you are, the less stress there is for both you and your baby.

-- Make sure the room is warm enough, then place your baby on a soft surface.
+- Make sure the room is warm enough, and then place your baby on a soft surface.

-- Put a nappy on your baby in case baby does a wee.
+- Put a nappy on your baby in case they do a wee.

 - Stretch the neck of a singlet and, supporting your baby’s head, put the singlet on from the back.
-Be careful it doesn’t touch your baby’s face as you pull the front over baby’s head – little babies can get very upset by clothes scraping their faces.
+As you pull the singlet over your baby’s head, try not to let it touch your baby’s face.
+Babies can get very upset by clothes scraping their faces.